This textured crochet hat pattern features a honeycomb cable stitch. This hat is sure to keep you looking stylish and cozy this winter.

 Ch 2 does not count as a dc.

 I have also made this with Red Heart Super Saver (the gold hat below) with very close to the same results.
-It was a teensy bit smaller though.
-I think a better yarn substitution would be something like Red Heart with Love, as its a little thicker yarn.
+It was a teensy bit smaller though – a great for a child size hat!
+You can see better yarn substitutions listed above.

-If you want to make this hat in a bigger or smaller size modify the length of your band accordingly and be sure your stitches in Round 1 end up being a multiple of 8.
-Then just add more or less rounds until you get the desired size.
+How to Modify Size of Hat: If you want to make this hat in a bigger or smaller size modify the length of your band accordingly and be sure your stitches in Round 1 end up being a multiple of 8.
+Then just add more or fewer rounds until you get the desired size.
+Keep in mind you will need more or less yarn if you decide to make this hat bigger/smaller

 Row 1: Ch 9, sc in 2nd ch from hook and in each across.
 Turn (8)